-Dick Monfort enters his 22nd season with the Rockies franchise in 2019 and continues in his role as Owner/Chairman and Chief Executive Officer for the club.
-A Colorado native, Monfort and the Colorado Rockies Ownership Group have established the Colorado Rockies Baseball Club as a leading organization in the Rocky Mountain Region in both sports and business.
+Dick Monfort is in his 24th season with the Rockies franchise in 2021 and continues in his role as owner/chairman and chief executive officer for the club.
+A Colorado native, Monfort and the Colorado Rockies Ownership Group have established the Colorado Rockies Baseball Club as a leading enterprise in the Rocky Mountain Region in both sports and business.
+The organization’s impact can be seen in its many contributions to the community, whether through benevolent outreach in the areas of youth sports and health, or in the development of young sports-minded professionals.

 Brothers Dick and Charlie Monfort have done extensive community outreach through their family-directed Monfort Family Foundation.
 In September 2004, the Monfort Family Foundation gifted $10 million to Children’s Hospital Colorado for the construction of a new medical facility in Aurora, Colo.
 The oncology floor of the new hospital is named in memory of Rick Wilson, a cousin of the Monfort family.
 The foundation is a longtime provider of funding and endorsement for the Boys & Girls Clubs in Metro Denver and Weld County.
 Also active in higher education, the Monfort family supports the Monfort School of Business at the University of Northern Colorado and the Monfort Excellence Fund at Colorado State University; both impact students, faculty and the Northern Colorado community through scholarships for exceptional students and support of outstanding faculty.
 Other organizations that have benefited from the Monfort family’s years of philanthropic work include CU Cancer Center, Craig Hospital, United Way, the Denver Art Museum and Habitat for Humanity.